Aadu Puli Attam (1977 film): Plot

-The movie starts with Kamal and Rajini, close associates, playing this game in a bar.
+The movie starts with Kamal and Rajini, close associates, playing a game in a bar.
 When the game is finished, the couple, along with their gang ransack the bar and loot the money.
 In brief, this is the story of a young man who dreams of becoming a policeman, but decides to oppose the police and heads a gang of thieves.
 When he discovers that his associates are much worse than thieves, he joins the police and nabs the criminals.